-3.5 Consultation on this draft Water Resources Management Plan
+3.5 Consultation on the draft Water Resources Management Plan

-We are publishing this draft Water Resources Management Plan for consultation and would like to hear your views on it.
-In particular, we would welcome responses to the specific questions set out in Figure 7 below.
+We published our draft Water Resources Management Plan in December 2022 for a 14-week period of public consultation.
+We invited customers, stakeholders and other interested parties to provide views on our draft plan and, in particular, to provide responses to the specific questions set out in Figure 7 below.